 Limited Liability Partnership

 Whether you know about them or not, limited liability partnerships are quite popular.
 Often your lawyer or your accountant will have the acronym LLP after a list of names.
-So learn what is an LLP?
-What it does for its members? and the reasons for forming one.
+Do you know what an LLP means?
+What it does for its members?
+And the reasons for forming one.

 Professionals who use LLPs tend to rely heavily on reputation.
 Most LLPs are created and managed by a group of professionals who have a lot of experience and clients between them.
 By pooling resources, the partners lower the costs of doing business while increasing the LLP’s capacity for growth.
 They can share office space, employees and so on.
-Most important, reducing costs allows the partners to realize more profits from their activities than they could individually.
+Most importantly, they reduce costs and allows the partners to realize more profits from their activities than they could individually.